niladam/filament-auto-logout/README.md

 php artisan vendor:publish --tag="filament-auto-logout-config"
 ```

-You can publish the translations:
+You can publish the translations with:

 ```bash
 php artisan vendor:publish --tag="filament-auto-logout-translations"